Elliott Wave Patterns & Theory

 I will even look at your favorite stock chart and provide my projection of where it is at in its Elliott wave pattern.
 My projections will be supported with different forms of technical analysis.

 Elliott wave theory is one of my favorite methods of technical analysis.
 Learning how to apply and trade stocks using this theory is one of the largest contributors to my success the last several years.
-I can identify the most probable Elliott wave pattern on almost every stock chart.
+I specialize in identifying Elliott wave pattern on stock charts.

 Join Trendy Stock Charts